Startup Crowdfunding and Transfer Agent Services

 In the context of equity crowdfunding, a transfer agent serves an additional purpose.
 According to Section 12(g) of the Exchange Act, funds having more than 2,000 accredited investors or 500 non-accredited investors must register under the Act and become publicly reporting companies.
 This means that businesses with a large number of shareholders may be forced to file SEC reports on a regular basis, which can be expensive and time-consuming.
 However, this is not essential in some instances with the assistance of a transfer agent.

-- Uses an SEC registered transfer agent
+- It uses an SEC-registered transfer agent

 Companies raising up to $1.07 million using Regulation Crowdfunding can additionally exclude investors who own shares sold through Regulation Crowdfunding if they: